rapid7/insightconnect-plugins/plugins/microsoft_teams/help.md

 #### List Messages from a Chat

-Retrieve up to the last 50 messages in a chat
+This action is used to retrieve up to the last 50 messages in a chat

 ##### Input